 Islands have a romantic feel to them, no matter when you visit.
 If budget is an issue, then aim for the low season.

-Palma de Mallorca is the main city, the capital of the Baleriac Islands and the largest city in Mallorca.
+Palma de Mallorca is the main city, the capital of the Balearic Islands and the largest city in Mallorca.

 Castell de Belivar will keep you busy for quite a while with its museum and guided tour.
 And you must check out the views of the bay!

-The historic center, with the Cathedral and its museum and the Arab baths are also interesting to check out.
+The historic center, with the Cathedral and its museum and the Arab baths, is also interesting to check out.